Dev-Doctor-Vicki/swd103-front-end-framework-react/lesson-1/lesson-1.md

 };
 ```

 A **functional** component is just that…a function!
-We’re using the **arrow function** syntax to write it, but you can see there’s nothing fancy or complex about it.
+You’re using the **arrow function** syntax to write it, but you can see there’s nothing fancy or complex about it.

 The main ‘React-y’ part comes when we look at what our component returns, which is `JSX`: